Phase diagram of the Kitaev-Hubbard model: $\mathbb{Z}_2$ slave-spin and QMC approaches: APPENDIX A: Details of the slave-spin formulation of the Kitaev-Hubbard model

-We employ the $\mathbb{Z}_2$ slave-spin approach to examine the phase diagram of the model \cite{Huber:PRL2009}.
-Notably, in contrast to alternative slave-spin methods~\cite{florens2004slave,mardani2011slave,HassanPRB2010}, this approach involves a more compact Hilbert space and a discrete ($Z_2$) gauge fluctutions.
-Within this method, each fermion is represented using an auxiliary spin as follows:
+{Notably, in contrast to other slave-spin methods~\cite{Kotliar:PRL1986, Florens:PRB2002, Florens:PRB2004, deMedici:PRB2005,mardani2011slave,HassanPRB2010}, this approach involves a discrete $\mathbb{Z}_2$ gauge fluctutions and extend the local Hilbert space with dim=4 into a space with dim=8.} Within this method, each fermion is represented using an auxiliary spin as follows:

-where, $I_i^x$ is a pseudo-spin carrying the electron charge property, and $f_{i,s}$ is the annihilation operator for a pseudo-fermion, containing the electron information.
-The above representation expands the physical $4$-dimensional Hilbert space into an $8$-dimensional one.
-However, the physical subspace can be identified by imposing these two constraints: (i) on the spinon sector, $f_{i,s}^\dag f_{i,s} = c_{i,s}^\dag c_{i,s}$, and (ii) on the charge sector, $I_z=+1/2$ for the doubly occupied as well as empty electron states and $I_z=-1/2$ for the singly occupied electron states.
+where, $I_i^x$ is a pseudo-spin carrying the electron charge property, and $f_{i,s}$ is the annihilation operator for a pseudo-fermion.
+The above representation expands the local physical $4$-dimensional Hilbert space into an $8$-dimensional one.
+However, the physical subspace is identified by imposing these constraints: (i) on the spinon sector, $f_{i,s}^\dag f_{i,s} = c_{i,s}^\dag c_{i,s}$, and (ii) on the charge sector, $I_z=+1/2$ for the doubly occupied as well as the empty electron states and $I_z=-1/2$ for the singly occupied electron states.
 Hence, $I_x$ switches the local electron number parity, namely $(-1)^{n_i}$, where $n_i = n_{i,\uparrow}+n_{i,\downarrow}$.
-Therefore, the physical subspace satisfies

-constraint.
-On the hand, $A_i = \pm 1$ on the unphysical states.
-Consequently, the projection operator onto the physical subspace can be defined as:

-Indeed, the operator $Q_i$ is a conserved quantity that commutes with the Hamiltonian $[Q_i,H]=0$.
-This leads to the emergence of a local $U(1)$ transformation in the system.
-The KHM in this representation is given by the following Hamiltonian